w3reality/async-thread-worker/README.md

     - `payload` **object | primitive**

 - <a name="sendResponse"></a>**`sendResponse(id, payload=undefined, transferables=[])`**
 Sends a response to the main thread (*client*) with data `payload`.
-[Transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) can be specified in the optional `transferbles` array so that they are efficiently sent to the other thread without memory copying.
+[Transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) can be specified in the optional `transferbles` array so that they are efficiently sent to the other thread without [structured clone](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
     - `id` **string** A request id provided by [`onRequest()`](#onRequest).
     - `payload` **object | primitive** e.g. `42`, or `{name: 'foo', output: buf}`, where `buf` is an `ArrayBuffer`.
     - `transferables` **Array\<object\>** e.g. `[buf,]`